bemasc/modern-http-proxies/draft-schwartz-modern-http-proxies.md

 --- abstract

-HTTP proxying features have long been part of the core HTTP specification.
-However, the core proxying functionality has several important deficiencies in modern HTTP environments.
-This specification defines alternative proxy service configurations for HTTP requests and TCP connections.
-These services are identified by URI Templates and designed for parallelism with DoH, MASQUE, and Oblivious HTTP.
+HTTP request proxying behaviors have long been part of the core HTTP specification.
+However, the core request proxying functionality has several important deficiencies in modern HTTP environments.
+This specification defines an alternative proxy service configuration for HTTP requests.
+The proxy service is identified by a URI Template, similarly to "connect-tcp" and "connect-udp".

 --- middle